Larook/DRL_LUDO/test/progress.md

 What I can do more:
 - record playing the game by myself - expert data
     - add rewards for other behaviours like blockade - DONE
-    - count the rewards got and plot the number of kills and blockades and stuff like this
+    - count the rewards got and plot the number of kills and blockades and stuff like this (print also won and lost games in rewards plotting)
 - maybe reward for reaching the star (teleport)

 - when stuff is running - check the correctness of networks once again - check the no_grad and how it should be done - check also the learning